elves/elvish/website/ref/language.md

 although this may be restricted in future.
 It's usually good style to write redirections at the end of command forms.

-**Important:** Elvish only supports reading and writing bytes from/to the target of a redirection.
-Elvish does not support reading values from or writing values to a file or [pipe](builtin.html#pipe) via redirection.
-Assume a file named _data_ contains a single line with a single word such as "hello".
-This will output zero even though there is one word in the file:
+**Note:** Elvish only supports reading and writing bytes from/to the target of a redirection.
+Attemping to read values from a file or a a [pipe](builtin.html#pipe) via redirection will produce no values, and all values written to a file or a pipe will be discarded.
+Examples:

-`only-values < data | count`.
-Whereas `only-bytes < data | count` will report
+-   Running `put foo > data` will not write anything to the file `data`, other than truncating it.

-one.
+-   Assuming the file `data` contains a single line `hello`, `only-values < data` will not do anything.

 # Special Commands